pgbouncer/pgbouncer/doc/usage.md

 SIGTERM
 :   Safe shutdown.
 Wait for all existing clients to disconnect, but don't
     accept new connections.
 This is the same as issuing `SHUTDOWN WAIT_FOR_CLIENS` on the console.
-In PgBouncer versions earlier than 1.23.0, this signal would trigger an immediate shutdown instead.
+If this signal is received while there is already a shutdown in progress, then an "immediate shutdown" is triggered instead of a "safe shutdown".
+In PgBouncer versions earlier than 1.23.0, this signal would cause an "immediate shutdown".

 SIGINT
 :   Normal shutdown.
 Same as issuing **PAUSE** and **SHUTDOWN** on the console.